 As part of the federal government’s response to the COVID-19 outbreak, the existing instant asset write-off initiative has been extended from $30,000 per asset up to $150,000 per asset.
 This gives businesses with annual revenue up to $500m an incentive to purchase tools, vehicles, computer hardware, furniture, or other equipment.

-These expanded measures are already in affect and the scheme will close at June 30, 2020.
+These expanded measures are already in effect and the scheme will close on June 30, 2020.

 The rules allow businesses to immediately write off the cost of assets – under the threshold – and claim a tax deduction for the business portion of the expense in the first year the asset is used or installed.